Bailey-Chenyb/machineLearning-py/readme.md

 ## Acknowledgment

-This was a group project of Machine Learning course.
+This was a group project for Machine Learning course.
 I thank my group members for thoughtful contribution on this project.